25 Feb

 The outer portion of each layer is an annulus (referred to as the “outer annulus”) with inner and outer radii ri and ro respectively.

-Outer annulus layer and resistance network for PCBFigure 3.
+Figure 3.
 Outer annulus layers and resistance network

 The effective thermal conductivity keff,n of each layer is:

-The value of σc,n is from 0 to 1.
+The value of σc,n ranges from 0 to 1.
 It can be determined by estimating the conductor coverage area on each layer and dividing that value by the total PCB area (L x W).

 Thermal conductivities of 398W/m·K for copper and 0.3W/m·K for FR4 are most often used for the conductor and dielectric materials respectively.

-The use of Bessel functions in equation 6 may seem complex, however Bessel functions are readily available in MS Excel or any commercial mathematics software as a built-in function.
+The use of Bessel functions in equation 5 may seem complex, however Bessel functions are readily available in MS Excel or any commercial mathematics software as a built-in function.

-With the value of Ro,n known, the equivalent convection coefficient ho,n acting on the periphery of the inner disk of radius ri can be calculated with equation 9.
+The equivalent convection coefficient on the periphery of the inner disk for each layer ho,n can now be calculated with equation 11.

 Combining the PCB layer thermal resistances

 The next step in the calculation is to determine the value of hb,n, the effective heat transfer coefficient acting on the base of the inner disk of each layer as shown in figure 2.
 This is done by calculating the equivalent heat transfer coefficient that the inner disk of the nth layer applies to the lower surface of the inner disk of the n-1 layer.
-Equation 10 uses the equation for an extended surface with convection heat transfer around the periphery and lower surface [2] to calculate hb,n-1.
+Equation 12 uses the equation for an extended surface with convection heat transfer around the periphery and lower surface [2] to calculate hb,n-1.

 As and Ps are the cross-sectional area and perimeter respectively of the inner disk.

-The calculation is started at the last (Nth) layer with hb,N=hext on the bottom surface of the inner disk for that layer.
-Using equation 10, hb,N-1 is calculated.
-This process is repeated N times for all the layers resulting in a heat transfer coefficient hpcb.
-This process is illustrated in figure 4.
+Using equation 12, hb,N-1 is calculated.
+This process is repeated N times for all the layers resulting in an equivalent heat transfer coefficient hb.
+This process is illustrated in figure 5.

-Figure 4.
-Iterative calculation for hpcb
+Figure 5.
+Iterative calculation for hb

 Thermal via calculations